Margaret Reed Lewis: Marriage

-In 1910 she married Warren Harmon Lewis, also a cell physiologist.
+In 1910, she married Warren Harmon Lewis, also a cell physiologist.
 The Lewises collaborated on many research projects over the years, including the discovery that macrophage cells derived from monocytes and were not separate cell types.
 Whether working on an independent or collaborative project, the couple worked alongside each other in lab and consulted with each other on their findings.
-Their children were Margaret Nast Lewis, who became a physicist, Warren R. Lewis, who worked as an engineer and atomic physicist, and Jessica H. Lewis, who was an associate research professor.
+Their children were Margaret Nast Lewis, who became a physicist; Warren R. Lewis, who worked as an engineer and atomic physicist; and Jessica H. Lewis, who was an associate research professor.

-Later life, legacy and death
+Later life and death

-As a female scientist in the early twentieth century, Margaret Reed Lewis was not able to push her own achievements in her field of work, but she with her husband was able to further develop tissue culturing techniques and demonstrate how single cells impacted the organism as a whole.
+As a female scientist, Margaret Reed Lewis was not able to push her own achievements in her field of work, but she with her husband was able to further develop tissue culturing techniques and demonstrate how single cells impacted the organism as a whole.

 In 1915 Lewis joined the Carnegie Institution of Washington.
 In 1940 she was elected to the Wistar Institute in Philadelphia, and was an honorary life member of the Tissue Culture Society.
 Lewis with her husband was awarded a William Wood Gerhard Gold Medal by the Pathological Society of Philadelphia in 1958 because of their contributions to pathology.
 Lewis died on July 20, 1970, at the age of 88.

+Legacy

+Margaret Reed Lewis is known for her contributions to the development of cell biology and tissue culture techniques in the early twentieth century.
+Her work contributed to a better understanding of the role of individual cells within the organism.
+However, her research was long associated with that of her husband, Warren Harmon Lewis, and her individual contributions often remained unseen.

+The tissue culture methods to which Lewis contributed became fundamental tools in modern biological and medical research.
+These techniques made it possible to study cells in controlled laboratory environments.

+Today, Lewis’s work is increasingly reexamined in the context of the history of science, particularly in efforts to highlight the contributions of women scientists.